 There aren’t many lounges in the United States run by one of the “big three” alliances.
 One exception is the Star Alliance Lounge LAX, which is open to Star Alliance first & business class passengers, plus Star Alliance Gold members.
 The best features of the lounge are the indoor terrace (overlooking the terminal) and the outdoor terrace (overlooking the apron).
 There’s even a separate first class section to the lounge.
 This lounge is in a totally different league than the adjacent Korean Air Lounge that most SkyTeam passengers are sent to.

-Air France First Lounge JFK (best lounge within a lounge)
+American Flagship First Dining MIA (best lounge within a lounge)

 The above are some of my favorite lounges in the United States in a variety of categories, ranging from the best membership lounge to the best business class lounge.